-While the costs will vary depending on your loan and lender, you can expect to pay about 2 – 3% of your loan balance.
-For example, if you refinance to a $200,000 loan, you can expect your closing costs to be around $4,000 – $6,000.
+While the costs will vary depending on your loan and lender, you can expect to pay about 2% – 6% of your loan balance.
+For example, if you refinance a $200,000 loan, you can expect your closing costs to be around $4,000 – $12,000.

-If you’re considering refinancing to save money, keep in mind the costs to refinance.
+If you’re considering refinancing to save money, keep in mind the costs and fees to refinance.
 How long will it take for you to recoup these expenses?
 Will you stay in the home long enough for that to happen?
 If not, you aren’t saving money.

 How To Decide If Refinancing To A 15-Year Mortgage Is Right For You

 Should you refinance to a 15-year mortgage?
 Again, that depends on your situation.
 If you’re trying to save money right now, you’ll want to compare costs and do the math to make sure you’re actually going to accomplish that – especially if you don’t plan on staying in the home for a long time.
-If you’re looking to save money in the future and plan on living in your home for many years to come, refinancing to a 15-year may be a good option for you.
+If you’re looking to save money in the future and plan on living in your home for many years to come, refinancing to a 15-year loan may be a good option for you.

 Here are a few ways to decide.

 Compare Interest Rates

 If you’re looking to lower your interest rate, make sure you compare your current interest rate with the new one you’ll potentially receive with a refinance.
-Fifteen-year mortgages often have lower interest rates than 30-year mortgages, but usually come with higher monthly payments.
+15-year mortgages generally have lower interest rates than 30-year mortgages but come with higher monthly payments.
 That’s because you’re paying off your balance twice as fast.